sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/kubernetes.md

 `kube-state-metrics` listens to the Kubernetes API server and provides high-level information about your Kubernetes cluster.
 `kube-state-metrics` data includes which containers are running, their current state, the number of contains in a particular state, and whether any are unhealthy or at capacity.

+## Recommended approach for monitoring Kubernetes

+We recommend deploying Sensu agents as Kubernetes sidecars, a dynamic approach with one agent per [Kubernetes pod][2], to monitor applications.
+To monitor Kubernetes itself, add a Sensu agent on all Kubernetes hosts.

+Kubernetes sidecars are modular, composable, and reusable.
+Sidecar examples include service mesh, logging platforms with agents that run as sidecars, and observability solutions like Sensu, with an agent that runs as a sidecar and provides a 1:1 pairing of a monitoring agent per collection of services.

+When you use the sidecar pattern, your Kubernetes pod holds the container that runs your application alongside the container that runs the Sensu agent.
+These containers share the same network space, so Sensu can collect data from your applications as if they were running in the same container or host.

+Read [Monitoring Kubernetes, part 4: the Sensu native approach][3] to learn more about monitoring Kubernetes with the sidecar pattern.
+Our whitepaper [Monitoring Kubernetes: the sidecar pattern][4] includes a tutorial for getting started with sidecars.

+Run Sensu from outside of Kubernetes.
+If you monitor from within Kubernetes and Kubernetes fails, your monitoring will fail too.

 ## Use Sensu with Prometheus to monitor Kubernetes

 Prometheus can collect and analyze data on your Kubernetes deployment, but the data model is constrained: data must be represented as a measurement and can lack context as a result, and exporters provide only summarized data and scrape only periodically.